 Low pressure injection molding is an established process for protecting sensitive electronic components.
-Unlike conventional injection molding, which relies on high pressure to fill rigid molds, this method operates under significantly reduced pressure and temperature conditions.
+Unlike conventional injection molding, which relies on higher pressure to fill rigid molds, this method operates under significantly reduced pressure and temperature conditions.
 It offers a controlled and low-stress environment for encapsulating sensitive components.

 What Is Low Pressure Injection Molding?